Platform.sh User Documentation

 For more information on the different policies, see the official Redis documentation.

-After you’ve configured your Redis service, you can access it using the Redis CLI.
+After you’ve configured your Redis service, you can access it using either the Platform.sh CLI or through the Redis CLI.

 Retrieve the hostname and port you can connect to through the PLATFORM_RELATIONSHIPS environment variable.
 To do so, run the platform relationships command.